NBA Rumors: Kyrie Irving For Kawhi Leonard Trade A ‘No-Brainer’ For Celtics, According To ‘ESPN’ Analyst

 Trading Kawhi Leonard for Kyrie Irving makes a lot of sense for the Spurs, especially if they fail to rekindle their good relationship with the All-Star forward.
 With Tony Parker already on the downside of his career and Dejounte Murray still far from becoming a superstar, the Spurs will undeniably benefit from the arrival of Irving.
 He could be an even better on-court partner with LaMarcus Aldridge, who managed to regain his All-Star form during the absence of Leonard.

-However, before making Leonard available on the trading block, Coach Gregg Popovich first plans to meet the disgruntled superstar in New York to address the issue surrounding the team, according to Michael C. Wright of ESPN.
-The Spurs faced the same situation last offseason involving LaMarcus Aldridge where Popovich succeed to solve the problem.
+However, before making Leonard available on the trading block, coach Gregg Popovich first plans to meet the disgruntled superstar in New York to address the issue surrounding the team, according to Michael C. Wright of ESPN.
+The Spurs faced the same situation last offseason involving LaMarcus Aldridge, where Popovich succeed to solve the problem.
 Popovich, Spurs General Manager R.C.
 Buford, and Leonard’s Spurs teammates are all hoping that All-Star forward will decide to stay with the team in the years to come.